lvarin/slurm-docker-cluster/README.md

 sudo docker swarm init
 ```

-This will give you the command to add workers, something like:
+This will give you the command to add workers (you can get this command again by doing `docker swarm join-token worker`), something like:

 ```console
    docker swarm join \